sz3/libcimbar/DETAILS.md

 2. wirehair requires the file contents to be stored in RAM
 	* this relates to the size limit!

-This constraint is less of an obstacle than it may seem -- the fountain codes are essentially being used as a wire format, and the encoder and decoder could agree on a scheme to split up, and then reassemble, larger files.
+The size constraint is less of an obstacle than it may seem -- the fountain codes are essentially being used as a wire format, and the encoder and decoder could agree on a scheme to split up, and then reassemble, larger files.
 Cimbar does not (yet?) implement this, however!

 ## Implementation: Decoder